Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 How would you respond to the following child-rearing situations?

-Your one year old spits or tosses food on to the table floor because he thinks it’s a funny game.
+Your one-year-old spits or tosses food on to the table or floor because he thinks it’s a funny game.

 Your fourteen year old brings home an average grade for a subject in which she normally received excellent grades.